-Three Aspects of a Successful K-12 Building Energy Assessment
+Three Parts of a Successful School Building Energy Assessment

 While most construction and engineering companies offer some kind of building assessment or facilities study, the deliverables and value to the owner can vary greatly.
 Furthermore, the costs of these studies can range from nothing to tens of thousands of dollars.
 Therefore, ensuring the provider of the facility study has communicated all deliverables and costs ahead of time is of the utmost importance.